montysecurity/InfraHunter/README.md

 ### Builtin Queries

-You can also use pre-built queries by supplying their name with `-q`.
+You can use pre-built queries by supplying their name with `-q`.
 To list all builtin queries, run `python .\hunter.py -l`.

 `python3 .\hunter.py -s {Shodan API Key} -u {URLScan API Key} -q google-phishing-http-title`